renskiy/fabricio/examples/roles/README.md

 Also you can use `vagrant.confirm` command to skip confirmation dialog and start tasks execution immediately.

-If no infrastructure selected then Fabricio will use Fabric's default roles definition (see `fabfile.py` for details).
+If no infrastructure selected then Fabricio will use default roles definition (in that case you should manually set default roles in your `fabfile.py`, see [Fabric documentation](http://docs.fabfile.org/)).
 Also if there is no hosts found for a role then any task which needs to be executed on a remote host will be skipped.

 ## Deploy to localhost